crawl/crawl/crawl-ref/docs/develop/levels/guidelines.md

 Other tags we generally require for ghost vaults are `no_tele_into` and `no_trap_gen`.
 If you use `allow_dup` in your vault, also use `luniq_player_ghost` to avoid multiple vault placement on the same level.

+## Guidelines for no_tele_into

+The `no_tele_into` KPROP prevents teleports landing you on the tagged locations.
+Don't overuse this.
+Prevent egregiously unfair situations only.

+You don't need to tag the interior of all runed door / transporter vaults.
+For example, no ghost vaults use this KPROP.